Superviral/export-vbulletin/README.md

 Then wait. it can take a *long* time depending on the size of your forum and the time depends on the capabilities of the local system, especially the disk speed and amount of RAM.

-As a guide, a forum with 40k users, 2m posts, 70k attachments took under an hour to export on a server spec workstation, and just over 3 hours to export on a few year old laptop.
+As a guide, a forum with 40k users, 4.5m posts, 1.5m private messages and 70k attachments took under an hour to export on a server spec workstation (with fast disks), and just over 3 hours to export on a few year old laptop (with SSD).

 During the export, progress of each task will be printed to the console window.